London, England

 Lille Europe Train Station

-We finally made it to London, England.
+We finally made it!
 We took 3 different trains to get here.
 (TER 96562, TGV 9867, ES 9153).
 And since we decided to train it, not plane it, we got to go through the chunnel!
 Let me tell you.
 Did I freak out.
 I have a lot of anxiety while traveling.
 Funny that I chose this lifestyle eh?

 I was all good up until we had to take an escalator down from the ground floor of the Lille Europe train station.
 It felt like we entered a basement.
 Cool (which felt nice given the humidity outside), damp, dark.
 It felt ominous.
 I was excited for this train because we had booked 1st class tickets, and that meant I was getting fed.
 I tried tampering down my anxiety by daydreaming about food.
 And wine.
 Totally normal coping mechanisms.